pmem/pmem.github.io/index.md

 [go directly to the source](https://github.com/pmem/nvml/).
 Contributions are welcome!

-**Note: The NVM Library is still under development and is not yet ready for production use.**

 The Linux NVM Library builds on the **Direct Access** (DAX) changes under development in Linux.
 Check out the
 [Persistent Memory Wiki](https://nvdimm.wiki.kernel.org) for the link